QuangThuanLQT/tung-nguyen86.github.io/README.md

-This repository is used for building my own applications on GitHub and launching online demo for some web applications.
+This repository is used for building my own applications and launching online demo for some web applications.